-Wyoming law authorizes trafficking-specific training for prosecutors.
-Pursuant to Enacted House Bill 133, § 3(a) (2013), 15
+Wyoming law tasks the division of victim services with providing trafficking-specific training for prosecutors.
+Pursuant to Enacted House Bill 133, § 3(a) (2013),17

-The division of victim services shall continue to provide training regarding provisions of this act to be used for presentation to law enforcement agencies, the law enforcement academy, prosecutors, public defenders, judges and others involved in the juvenile and criminal justice systems.
+The division of victim services shall continue to provide training regarding provisions of this act [related to human trafficking] to be used for presentation to law enforcement agencies, the law enforcement academy, prosecutors, public defenders, judges and others involved in the juvenile and criminal justice systems.
 The training may include:

-- (i) State and federal laws on human trafficking; - (ii) Methods used to identify United States citizen and foreign national victims of human trafficking; - (iii) Methods of prosecuting human traffickers; and - (iv) Methods of protecting the rights of victims of human trafficking, including collaboration with nongovernmental and other social service agencies in the course of investigating and prosecuting human trafficking cases.
+(i) State and federal laws on human trafficking;

+(ii) Methods used to identify United States citizen and foreign national victims of human trafficking;

+(iii) Methods of prosecuting human traffickers; and

+(iv) Methods of protecting the rights of victims of human trafficking, including collaboration with nongovernmental and other social service agencies in the course of investigating and prosecuting human trafficking cases.

-Resultingly, training regarding child sex trafficking may be, or become, available to prosecutors.
-However, prosecutors are not statutorily mandated to receive such training.
+Notably, however, prosecutors are not statutorily mandated to receive such training.